 At the 690 m mark of the Lake Agnes hike you’ll cross a little stream, although it can dry up in summer.
 Take a moment to appreciate the beauty of the whitebark pine trees which line the trail.
 Sadly, the whitebark pine tree is endangered, so please don’t touch and definitely don’t carve anything into the trunk.

 The incline of the Lake Agnes trail remains steady.
-You can expect to breath a little heavy, but you’ll notice there are hikers of all abilities on this beautiful Lake Louise hiking trail.
+You can expect to breathe a little heavy, but you’ll notice there are hikers of all abilities on this beautiful Lake Louise hiking trail.
 While taking a break to catch your breath, try to spot tiny canoes floating on the brilliant blue water of Lake Louise through gaps in the trees.

 At 1.4 km the roots of a massive white bark pine spill like an octopus onto the Lake Agnes hiking trail.
 As you gain more altitude the glimpses of Lake Louise become less prominent, but Fairview mountain begins to loom large overhead on the left.